-Let the cleaner “soak” into the grout for a few extra minutes (15-20 minutes).
-Giving the cleaner more “dwell time” allows it to brighten and whiten the grout.
+Let the baking soda/hydrogen peroxide cleaner “soak” into the grout for a few extra minutes (15-20 minutes).
+Giving the cleaner a longer “dwell time” allows it to brighten and whiten the grout.

 What’s the best homemade grout and tile cleaner?

 Mix together 1/2 cup of baking soda, 1/4 cup of hydrogen peroxide, and 1 tsp dish soap.
-Apply cleaning mixture onto grout, wait 5-10 minutes, scrub and rinse.
+Apply cleaning mixture onto the grout, wait 5-10 minutes, scrub, sweep up the excess baking soda, and rinse.

 Love my green cleaning recipes and tips?
 Sign up for my free newsletter below and never miss a thing!

 I usually don’t leave comments, but OMG this is comment worthy!
 This worked AMAZING!
 THANK YOU! 🙂

 Thanks for the great response, Sam.
 It put a smile on my face!

 Hi!
 Thank you for sharing this, it worked really well on our floors!
 However, it left a thin layer of baking soda on the tile and we are having trouble getting it up.
 We’ve tried scrubbing it by hand with soap and warm water, steam mop, and the swifter mop.
 Do you have any other suggestions?
 It leaves this oily look to it and we can see every footprint.
 Thanks!!!

 You can try vacuuming or using a broom to sweep up the excess baking soda before moping or mop with a gallon of plain water mixed with 1/2-1 cup white vinegar.
 The vinegar will react with the baking soda and help it be washed away.
 Do not add additional cleaners.

 Could I use Dr. Bronner soap instead of dish soap?